-- Asynchronous Event Type field set to Notice (i.e., 2h); - Log Page Identifier field set to Discovery (i.e., 70h); and - Asynchronous Event Information field set as defined in Figure 148.
+- Asynchronous Event Type field set to Notice (i.e., 2h); - Log Page Identifier field set to Discovery (i.e., 70h); and • - Asynchronous Event Information field set as defined in Figure 152.

-When a Discovery controller updates Discovery Log Page(s), the Discovery controller shall send a Discovery Log Page Change Asynchronous Event notification (Asynchronous Event Information F0h) to each host that has requested asynchronous event notifications of this type (refer to Figure 148).
+When a Discovery controller updates Discovery Log Page(s), the Discovery controller shall send a Discovery Log Page Change Asynchronous Event notification (Asynchronous Event Information F0h) to each host that has requested asynchronous event notifications of this type (refer to Figure 152).

-3.1.3 Controller Properties
+Controller Properties 3.1.4

 A property is a dword, or qword attribute of a controller.
 The attribute may have read, write, or read/write access.
 The host shall access a property using the width specified for that property with an offset that is at the beginning of the property unless otherwise noted in a transport specific specification.
 All reserved properties and all reserved bits within properties are read-only and return 0h when read.

-Properties may be read with the Property Get command and may be written with the Property Set command with controllers using the message-based transport model.
-For controllers using the memory-based transport model, refer to the applicable NVMe Transport binding specification for access methods and rules (e.g., NVMe PCIe Transport Specification).
+For message-based controllers, properties may be read with the Property Get command and may be written with the Property Set command.

+For memory-based controllers, refer to the applicable NVMe Transport binding specification for access methods and rules (e.g., NVMe PCIe Transport Specification).